sourcegraph/sourcegraph-public-snapshot/doc/admin/observability/alerting.md

 }
 ```

+**NOTE**: On [sourcegraph.com](https://sourcegraph.com) you need to edit the ConfigMap [here](https://github.com/sourcegraph/deploy-sourcegraph-dot-com/blob/release/base/frontend/sourcegraph-frontend.ConfigMap.yaml) and push to the `release` branch.

 You can find the appropriate identifier for each alert in [alert solutions](./alert_solutions.md).

 ## Setting up alerting: before Sourcegraph 3.17